intuit/octoductor/README.md

 ## Summary

 In an effort to systematically measure and gauge engineering readiness, we have identified a path to draw a clear baseline indicating that our products are reliable, consistent, and dependable.
 That path represents a core guardrail for engineering practices, providing crucial understanding of what it means to be production ready.
 The core component is the capability to orchestrate workflows for requirement checks.
 We have implemented a framework to automate capturing and tracking these requirements.
-To minimize disruption, we put the developer at the center of our solution and integrate directly into their main tool, Github, which is this the bread and butter of the developer’s day-to-day workflow.
+To minimize disruption, we put the developer at the center of our solution and integrate directly into their main tool, GitHub, which is this the bread and butter of the developer’s day-to-day workflow.

 We leverage GitHub’s built-in support for creating applications, which can react to any update on onboarded repositories as well as issue checks, which provide a feedback loop right on the developer’s pull request.
 Usually, for every quality check a user would have to onboard to a new GitHub application.
 Contrary, we have implemented an orchestrated workflow, which allows for a single onboarding process, but at the same time allows for adding unlimited checks in the backend as we implement them.